userforbidden/ZipfileChallenge/README.md

   -h, --help            show this help message and exit -l <zipfile>, --list <zipfile>
                         Show list of all files and folders inside a zipfile

 ```
+## Some notes about Zip file
+- A ZIP file MUST contain an "end of central directory record".
+A ZIP file containing only an "end of central directory record" is considered an empty ZIP file.